HL7/cql/input/pages/03-developersguide.md

 [.note-info]
 ____
-Note that the examples in this section are adapted from the link:https://github.com/AHRQ-CDS/AHRQ-CDS-Connect-PAIN-MANAGEMENT-SUMMARY/blob/v0.3.2/src/cql/r4/CDS_Connect_Commons_for_FHIRv400.cql#L178[CDS Connect FHIR Commons] library.
+Note that the examples in this section are adapted from the [CDS Connect FHIR Commons](https://github.com/AHRQ-CDS/AHRQ-CDS-Connect-PAIN-MANAGEMENT-SUMMARY/blob/v0.3.2/src/cql/r4/CDS_Connect_Commons_for_FHIRv400.cql#L178) library.
 ____

 [[external-functions]]